Asian and Middle Eastern Languages and Literatures (DAMELL)

 - DAMELL offers courses in Arabic, Chinese, Hebrew and Japanese languages, literatures and cultures.

-- DAMELL offers majors and minors in Arabic, Chinese, Hebrew or Japanese; the East Asian track (which requires the study of Japanese and Chinese); or any two of the languages offered in the department.
-These language/literature areas may also be modified with coursework in other departments.
+- DAMELL offers majors and minors in Arabic, Chinese, Hebrew, and Japanese; the East Asian track (which requires the study of Japanese and Chinese), or any two of the languages offered in the department.
+These language/literature areas may also be modified with coursework in other departments for a DAMELL modified major.

-- The department sponsors a Foreign Study Program for Chinese in Beijing (summer), an advanced Language Study Abroad (LSA+) for Chinese in Beijing (fall), an advanced Language Study Abroad (LSA+) for Japanese in Tokyo (summer), and a Foreign Study Program in Tangier, Morocco, for Arabic (fall).
-Dartmouth also offers Exchange Programs in Japan at Keio University in Tokyo (full year), and at Kanda University in Makuhari, Chiba, Japan (fall, spring or full year), and a Korea Exchange Program at Yonsei University in Seoul, Korea (fall).
+- The department sponsors a Foreign Study Program for Chinese in Beijing (summers other than 2014), a Language Study Abroad (LSA+) for Chinese in Beijing (every fall), and a Language Study Abroad (LSA+) for Japanese in Tokyo (every summer).
+Foreign study opportunities can also be arranged for students of Hebrew and Arabic..
+Dartmouth also offers Exchange Programs in Japan at Keio University in Tokyo (fall, spring, or full year), and at Kanda University of International Studies on the outskirts of Tokyo (fall, spring or full year), and a Korea Exchange Program at Yonsei University in Seoul, Korea (fall).

 - If a student wants to participate in an FSP or an LSA+, s/he should begin planning early.
 Introductory language sequences in AMELL can only be started in the fall quarter, and the other prerequisites for DAMELL's off-campus study programs are only offered once a year.
-See the Off-Campus Programs office for information and application.
+Contact the department chair for details.

 Courses for the Student with Little or No Background Who Wants to Explore the Literatures and Cultures of Asia and the Middle East